-You are cordially invited to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Spruce Biosciences, Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held on Thursday, May 20, 2021, at 10:00 a.m.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Spruce Biosciences, Inc., a Delaware corporation (the "Company").
+The Annual Meeting will be held on Thursday, May 25, 2023, at 10:00 a.m.
 (Pacific Time).
-In light of public health concerns regarding the COVID-19 pandemic, to protect the health and safety of our stockholders and employees and facilitate stockholder participation in the Annual Meeting, this year, the Annual Meeting will be held through a live webcast at www.virtualshareholdermeeting.com/SPRB2021.
+The Annual Meeting will be held through a live webcast at www.virtualshareholdermeeting.com/SPRB2023.
 You will not be able to attend the meeting in person.
 The Annual Meeting is being held for the following purposes:

-- To elect the two Class I directors named herein to hold office until the Company's 2024 annual meeting of stockholders. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021 - 3.
+- 1. To elect the three Class III directors named herein to hold office until the Company's 2026 annual meeting of stockholders. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of BDO USA, LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023. - 3.
 To conduct any other business properly brought before the Annual Meeting.